Movies & EntertainmentUniversal Studios

 Credit: Brian McGowan, Unsplash

-Universal’s newest park, Epic Universe, is now open with a major Harry Potter-themed area focused on the Ministry of Magic.
-The choice to feature a blend of the 1990s Ministry and the 1920s Parisian settings from Fantastic Beasts feels strategic—fresh enough to offer something new, familiar enough not to spark backlash.
+Universal’s newest park, Epic Universe, features a major Harry Potter-themed area focused on the Ministry of Magic.
+Using a mix of the 1990s Ministry and the 1920s Parisian setting from Fantastic Beasts gives Universal something visually new to market without drifting too far from what audiences already know.

 Harry Potter and the Sorcerer's Stone